FEntwumS/FEntwumS.NetlistViewer/README.md

 # Troubleshooting

+## I started OneWare Studio and the tab that should show my netlist is empty

+Currently, it is not possible to store the netlist when OneWare Studio is closed.
+Please close the tab and regenerate the netlist.

 ## ERROR: Module ... is not part of the design

 Please make sure that you have specified the correct device manufacturer and device family in the settings.